ec-jrc/lisflood-lisvap/3_LISVAP_installation/index.md

 2. Install LISVAP python module using pip tool
 3. Clone the repository from github

+For LISVAP < 1.4.0:

 If you want to run LISVAP as python package (option 2) or directly from code (option 3) you need Python, some scientific python packages and a recent version of PCRaster.
-The use of a recent Python distribution (>=3.5 works) is strongly recommended; albeit LISVAP also works with Python 2.7, the support for this version will cease late in 2020.
+The use of a recent Python distribution (>=3.8 works) is strongly recommended; albeit LISVAP also works with Python 2.7, the support for this version will cease late in 2020.

+For LISVAP >= 1.4.0:

+If you want to run LISVAP as python package (option 2) or directly from code (option 3) you need Python, some scientific python packages.
+The use of a recent Python distribution (>=3.8 works) is strongly recommended; LISVAP does not support anymore Python 2.7 and PCRaster.

 In case you need some exemplary data to run it (basemaps, meteo input etc.), we suggest to install using Docker or by cloning the repository to have access to all those assets.